sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

 any properties defined with `var` within the class.
 This is because a class is a __reference type__.

-This behaviour is fairly easy to understand, and is well-explained in the language reference books.
+This behavior is fairly easy to understand, and is well-explained in the language reference books.
 There is potential for confusion when looking at Swift collection types though.